Chat with us

 2. Data Security

 As self-explanatory as it seems, protecting sensitive and confidential health data and patient records is indispensable, which essentially requires unbreachable security measures and data governance in place.
-Healthcare BI software offers improved security as well as the quality of private data consistent with regulatory compliance bodies, like HIPPA.
+Various types of healthcare software, including Healthcare BI software, offer improved security as well as the quality of private data consistent with regulatory compliance bodies like HIPAA

 3. Alert Notifications

-BI tools for healthcare use machine learning algorithms to detect anomalies in certain metrics and send notifications accordingly to the users.
+BI tools for healthcare use machine learning algorithms to detect anomalies in certain metrics and send notifications to the users accordingly.
 For instance, it alerts healthcare professionals when a patient changes his medications.

 4. Enables Better Decision-Making

-Medical data displayed by BI tools are represented in easy-to-understand graphs and charts in an interactive dashboard.
-The healthcare professional uses the dashboard to chart out an appropriate treatment plan for the patient, leading to better decision-making based on the data insights facilitated by the BI software.
+Medical data displayed by BI tools is represented in easy-to-understand graphs and charts in an interactive dashboard.
+Additionally, the healthcare professional uses the dashboard to chart out an appropriate treatment plan for the patient, leading to better decision-making based on the data insights facilitated by the BI software.

-Also Read: Improve Customer Service with Custom Software in Healthcare Industry
+Also Read: Improve Customer Service with Custom Software in the Healthcare Industry

 Use Cases for Implementing BI Tools in a Healthcare Setting

-• Business intelligence software in healthcare settings ensures saving time and more patient throughput, which essentially allows clinicians rid of manual treatment planning for the patients.
+• Business intelligence software in healthcare settings ensures saving time and more patient throughput, which essentially allows clinicians to get rid of manual treatment planning for the patients.

 • With real-time analysis of massive data related to hospital infection rates, resource shortage, readmissions, etc. BI software allows healthcare professionals to proactively handle resource management.